ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

   this is always possible since alias nodes and their associated named anchors are a serialization detail;
-- SHOULD NOT use alias nodes that matches multiple nodes.
+- SHOULD NOT use alias nodes that match multiple nodes.

 In the example resource below, the URL `file.yaml#*foo` references the alias node `*foo` pointing to the node with value `scalar`;